 The trademark may be refused in some countries and registered in other

-After receiving the request, INPI confirms that the international application is the same as the national trademark application and sends it to WIPO.
+After receiving the application, INPI confirms that the international application is the same as the national trademark application and sends it to WIPO.
 WIPO conducts a formal examination to verify that the application meets all requirements and advises the applicant if there are problems with the application.

 The international registration then follows the process that each of the chosen countries provides for the national registration of trademarks.
 Countries have a deadline for refusing registration in their territory.
 If they fail to do so, registration is deemed to be granted.
-Therefore, the trademark may be refused in some countries and registered in other.
+Therefore, the trademark may be refused in some countries and registered in others.